ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 #### Fine-grained locking (hand over hand locking)
 Split object into pieces with separate locks.
 No mutual exclusion for algorithms on disjoint pieces.
 Requires careful consideration of special cases.

-When deleteing, the next field of next is ead, i.e., next also has to be proteced.
+When deleting, the next field of next is ead, i.e., next also has to be proteced.
 A thread needs to lock both, predecessor and the node to be deleted.

 Disadvantages:
 - Potentially long sequence of acquire / release before the intended action can take place